hello-robot/stretch_install/docs/robot_install.md

 Currently, there are 3 available versions of the software stack, listed from oldest to newest:

  1. **(Deprecated)** Ubuntu 18.04 LTS shipped on robots until summer 2022, and included software for ROS Melodic and Python2
- 2. **(Stable)** Ubuntu 20.04 LTS comes with ROS Noetic, Python3.8, and experimental ROS2 Galactic.
+ 2. **(Stable)** Ubuntu 20.04 LTS comes with ROS Noetic and Python3.8.
 This is what currently ships on robots.
  3. **(Experimental)** Ubuntu 22.04 LTS comes with ROS2 Iron and Python3.10.
 In the future, this version will ship on robots. **Warning:** Both the installation scripts and the software installed are under active development.
 Please proceed with caution.

 # How